oneapi-src/oneDNN/doc/primitives/eltwise.md

 @anchor dg_eltwise_impl_limits
 ## Implementation Limitations

-1. Refer to @ref dev_guide_data_types for
-   limitations related to data types support.
+1. Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. **GPU**
+   - Only tensors of 6 or fewer dimensions are supported.

 ## Performance Tips